natac13/My-Projects/GoFish/README_goFish.md

 to unpack the tuple return from computer_ask() so that the "main" computer hand and user hand are reassign outside the function!

+book_keeping() function done.
+And all I can say is it took a fair bit of time to come up with the simple test of using my transfer_cards() to make generate a list that I check if the length match 4 which means the player has a complete book.
+I decided to automate the whole process for both user and computer.
+I will call this function after each round to update both hand and then the book totals. *The way I got rid of the books I think is a bit clever since I just use my update_hand() function which returns a new list of tuples without the cards of the giving value present